danmorper/escribir_tfg/first_draft.md

 ![first_computer](images/first_computer.png)

+So, could a machine understand natural language?
+This is the purpose of a branch of Machine Learning known as Natural Language Processing (NLP).
+NLP aims to minimize, even eliminate, the friction between humans and computers.
+In words of the current Nvidia CEO Jensen Huang: "It is our job to create computing technology such that nobody has to program, and that the programming language is human.
+Everybody in the world is now a programmer.
+This is the miracle of Artificial Intelligence."
 This is a strong and groundbreaking statement with which I partially agree.
 Although I personally think that the role of Natural Language in this context might be overestimated.
 The programmer's purpose nowadays is not only to translate algorithms to machine language but also to actually come up with these algorithms and sometimes, natural language is not sufficient to express very complex ideas, which is why mathematics has its own language.

+## Data Extraction
+One of the common tasks that it has gained relevance in the last decade is data extraction.
+In the time of Big Data, Data Analysis and Data Science extracting data from literally anywhere is crucial.
+NLP provides a new tool to extract data which requires some understanding of Human Language.

 In this bachelor's thesis, we will use NLP to extract data from the Boletín Oficial del Estado, which is the official gazette of Spain.
 The number of pdfs published per month make incredibly difficult for an only person to keep up with all the information (see graph below).
 LLMs combined with a RAG system can very useful to retrieve information so it can enhance transparency and accessibility to information.
 What is more, [it is already being used in law firms](https://www.truelaw.ai/blog/legal-rag-vs-rag-a-technical-exploration-of-retrieval-systems)
 ![Number of PDFs published per Month with Moving Avarage](images/pdfs_month.png)